Species Introduction

 Health & Wellness

-⚠ Common Issues: Ich, fin rot
+Common Issues: Ich, fin rot, stress

-Prevention: Regular water changes, monitoring
+Prevention: Regular water changes, stable parameters

 Breeding Information